-Could the fact that smartphones exist really have such a big impact on their way of thinking and behaving?
-Well, the data says yes.
+Could the fact that smartphones exist have such a big impact on their way of thinking and behaving?
+Well, t he data says yes.
 The “smartphone generation” has diverged from a lot of the traditional ways of communicating with the world.

 They don’t move around as much.
 They have this idea that they can maneuver through reality from their phone.
 But the truth is that they have some scary qualities.
 Here are five of them.

 “Youth is a wonderful thing.
 What a crime to waste it on children.”